Blog

 What happens after I initially file the claim?

 If your policy covers it, you may be offered a rental car while your car is being repaired.
 The insurance company will work with the rental company to cover payment of the rental car.
-You may be asked for your credit card information by the rental company, however, you won’t be charged.
+You may be asked for your credit card information by the rental company, but you won’t be charged.

 Will my car insurance premium go up after I file a claim?